Living with Sleep Apnea – My Journey

 Honestly, when I got this thing and put it on my face, I thought, “How the heck am I going to sleep with this thing on?

-I’m not kidding you when I say this machine has saved (or greatly increased my lifespan.
+I’m not kidding you when I say this machine has saved (or significantly increased my lifespan.

-So I went back to the sleep center and they reduced the pressure a bit.
-That night it was far more comfortable.
+So I went back to the sleep center, and they slightly reduced the pressure.
+That night, it was far more comfortable.

-DailyClean mask with warm water and a tiny spot of detergent and dry
+DailyClean the mask with warm water and a tiny spot of detergent, and dry

 DailyRinse and dry the humidifier